raspberrypilearning/getting-started-with-sonic-pi/worksheet-2.md

     ```
 1. Press the **play** button to hear how that one note sounds.
 Attack and release control the amplitude of a note over time.
 1. Now change the values for attack and release to see how those parameters affect the note.
-1. There are lots of parameters that can change the way a note or samples sound.
+1. There are lots of parameters that can change the way samples or synths sound.
 Try changing the values for the parameters `cutoff:`, `pan:`, `rate:` or `amp:`.

 For a full list of parameters for each sample click on the **Help** icon, followed by **Samples**, select a sample and scroll down to see a full explanation for each type of paramter that can be used with that sample.
+Same goes for synths!

 ## Step 3: Using rrand
 Sonic Pi includes a number of functions that can add more interesting elements to your music.
 A really fun function is `rrand`.
 It will return a value between two values.
 For a cool effect, use rrand to make the cutoff bounce around.